angelofrust/ACP3/README.md

   https://www.pjrc.com/teensy/td_download.html

 Current sketches are work-in-progress, adapting code from a previous version of the control panels, but the same Teensy-LC microcontroller.
-ACP3-X-CTL-DMX_REV_A.ino //test code to check functionality of the ACP3 control panel communciations
+ACP3-X-CTL-DMX_REV_A.ino //test master controller code to check functionality of the ACP3 control panel communciations
 ACP3-N-CTL_REV_A.ino //fully-functional code to play helm using the old center and SRS panels, but new nav panel
 ACP3-E-CTL_REV_A.ino //incomplete engineering panel code